aaronmccall/aaronmccall.github.io/drinks.md

   - 1.5oz vodka (I recommend Solar Spirits Eclipse or Tito's if you can't find it)
   - 1oz Backin' Black
   - 0.5oz fresh-squeezed lime juice
-  - 4-6oz ginger beer (Fever Tree or Reed's Strongest are my faves)
+  - 4-6oz ginger beer (Fever-Tree or Reed's Strongest are my faves)
   - ice cubes

   Add 3-4 ice cubes to your favorite copper mug.
 Pour lime juice, Backin' Black, and vodka over the ice.
 Stir to chill.
 Add the ginger beer and gently stir just enough to combine.
 Enjoy!